Faking Fake News for Real Fake News Detection: Propaganda-loaded Training Data Generation: Training Data Generation

-} $r(y'')$ here can be viewed as a baseline reward, and $r(y') - r(y'')$ can be regarded as a normalized reward.
-This loss function encourages \textsc{BART} to generate $y'$ when $r(y') > r(y'')$, whereas suppresses the probability of decoding $y'$ when $r(y') < r(y'')$.
+Here $r(y'')$ is a baseline reward, and $r(y') - r(y'')$ is a normalized reward.
+This loss function encourages \textsc{BART} to generate $y'$ when $r(y') > r(y'')$, whereas it suppresses the probability of decoding $y'$ when $r(y') < r(y'')$.
 An overview of SCST is shown in \Cref{fig:SCST}.